mesonbuild/meson/docs/markdown/Fs-module.md

 ### is_dir

 Takes a single string argument and returns true if a directory with that name exists on the file system.
-This method follows symbolic links.

 ### is_file

 Takes a single string argument and returns true if an file with that name exists on the file system.
-This method follows symbolic links.

 ### is_symlink